-Zehmer tried to argue that ne was too arunk to have known what he was doing, but the record did not support this claim so the court did not need to reach the legality of it as a defense.
+Zehmer tried to argue that he was too drunk to have known what he was doing, but the record did not support this claim so the court did not need to reach the legality of it as a defense.
+5

-&lt;sup>4The brief should include those facts the court applied to the rule and any other facts from the opinion which the reader will need to understand what happened in the case.
+4The brief should include those facts the court applied to the rule and any other facts from the opinion which the reader will need to understand what happened in the case.

-Personal Analysis:
+Personal Analysis:6

-&lt;sup>5The rationale is the logical structure of assumptions and conclusions the court used to decide the case.
+5The rationale is the logical structure of assumptions and conclusions the court used to decide the case.
 Tracing the requirements of the rule can help one to piece together this section more easily.